 The RAF took 24,000 aerial photographs of London between 1947-49 to show the impact of WW2 on the city.
 This amazing and detailed resource has never been pieced together before and Layers of London will be the first project to accomplish this huge task - but we need your help!
 Your students will learn about the Blitz, how this affected their local area by using our unique historical map and exploring their local area, and then finally helping us piece together these photographs to make one huge new map of post-war London!
 Our website has a geo-referencer built into it so that we can assign your school your local area for you to explore.
 Sign up now!

-We offer a free, downloadable students' and teachers' pack which covers 3 lessons.
+We will shortly be offering a free downloadable resources for students and teachers' pack which covers 3 lessons.
 Teaching staff are also eligible for a free 1 hour CPD session to support their use of the website and geo-referencer.
 Get in touch to book.

 We are happy to discuss any bespoke needs of groups: it is possible for our public engagement team to deliver sessions to children and we are interested in after-school programmes.
 Our public engagement team have lots of experience in teaching ESL, SEN and students with additional needs of all ages and abilities so please do get in touch!